piercus/kalman-filter/README.md

 ### Instanciation of a generic linear model

-This is an example of how build a constant speed model, in 3D without `dynamic.name`, using detailed api.
+This is an example of how to build a constant speed model, in 3D without `dynamic.name`, using detailed api.

 * `dynamic.dimension` is the size of the state
 * `dynamic.transition` is the state transition model that defines the dynamic of the system